DominikM198/ProbRoadClass-DeepLearning/README.md

   note    = {arXiv:xxxx.xxxxx}
 }
 ```
+## Model Weights
+The trained model weights for this research are available on [[HuggingFace]](https://huggingface.co/DominikM198/ProbRoadClass-DeepLearning).

 ## Getting Started
 Step 1: Clone or download this repository and set it as the working directory, create a virtual environment and install the dependencies.